jyrgenn/jpylib/README.md

 The `parse()` function has, in the usual case, one argument, a dictionary describing the options.
-The single-letter string key is the option letter; its value is the option descriptor, an iterables (usually a tuple or a list) of four or five elements.
+The single-letter string key is the option letter; its value is the option descriptor, a tuple of four or five elements.
 These are:

 1. the name of the option in the namespace returned, also (with `_` replaced by `-`) the name of the corresponding long option